 Your hard work is about to pay off.
 Because we are not having a graduation rehearsal, we want to utilize this web page to communicate with you about the honor cords, name cards, and general graduation information.
 If you look over the information below and still have additional questions, feel free to reach out the associate registrar, Robert Reeder, with any additional questions.

 There are links listed below to order regalia (cap & gown) and graduation announcements.

 We will be compiling a slideshow of photos of our grads to show before the ceremony!
-The photo submission deadline is closed.
-Thank you for submitting photos of your time at KC to use in this presentation.
+Submit your photos below:

 Your allotted tickets will be available at The Campus Corner for pick up April 8 starting at noon.
 Your tickets will only be released when you present your valid student ID.
 Be sure to keep your tickets in a safe place as these are necessary for admission into the Benjamin and Marian Schuster Center.
 Lost tickets cannot be replaced.
 For any online or offsite graduate students, your tickets will be mailed to you at the address you listed on the form.